 - Pinch of salt and pepper to taste

-- other option to add Cotija cheese, chili powder, smoked paprika, mayo or crema
+- other options to add Cotija cheese chili powder, smoked paprika, mayo or crema, lime juice, cilantro

 - Heat a skillet on the stove over high heat.

-- Add oil and jalapeno and onion, cook for a minute.
+- Add oil and jalapeno and onion, and cook for a minute.

 - Stir in the corn and make quarter size spots in the corn covering the dish to allow steam to escape, this will allow the corn to be able to char as well.